GnarlyLosche/Capstone_Project/README.md

 - Since the initial model wasn't built to show the intensity of emotion, the AffectNet images were only used to classify emotions belonging to the emotions present in the FER2013 Dataset.
 As a result, the images labeled as showing contempt were ignored.

 # Modeling
+## Baseline Model
+In order to evaluate my model performance, I looked at the normalized value counts of the number of images under each emotion category in the combined AffectNet/FER2013 Train Dataset.

+If I were to build a model that always guessed the most frequent emotion (Happiness), my model would have a max accuracy of 22%

+## Initial Model
 My Initial Model was a Convolutional Neural Network trained using the FER2013 Dataset.
 My initial goal was to buil a model that would take in an image, and accurately predict the emotion show on the face in the image.
 To make this into a useful tool, I wanted the model to be able to generate an image that had the image, and the emotions overlaid onto the images in order to provide visuals a sales manager could use when they provide feedback to their sales team after their calls.

 Image of Train and Validation Acc